-16 Application Procedure for Admission to Year 12 in September (External Candidates)
+17 Application Procedure for Admission to Year 12 in September (External Candidates)

-- 16.1 For the avoidance of doubt, banding does not apply to admission to Year 12. - Applications for the admission of external candidates to Year 12 must be made directly to Harris Sixth Form, by completing and submitting a Sixth Form Admission Application Form, which is available to download on Harris Sixth Form's website or in hard copy from the Academy's main office, and submitting it to Harris Sixth Form via email to recruitment@harrissixthform.org.uk. - 16.3 As stated above, a pre-application meeting may take place between members of the sixth form staff and candidates, to discuss course options and entry requirements.
+- 17.1 For the avoidance of doubt, banding does not apply to admission to Year 12. - 17.2 Applications for the admission of external candidates to Year 12 must be made directly to Harris Sixth Form, by completing and submitting a Sixth Form Admission Application Form, which is available to download on Harris Sixth Form's website or in hard copy from the Academy's main office, and submitting it to Harris Sixth Form marked for the attention of Andrew Ruddock, Sixth-Form Coordinator, and Maryann Harris-Stewart, Sixth Form Administrator. - 17.3 As stated above, a pre-application meeting may take place between members of the sixth form staff and candidates, to discuss course options and entry requirements.
 This meeting is not an interview, and its outcome will play no part in the application process.
-Places are allocated solely by reference to the Minimum Academic Entry Criteria and oversubscription criteria set out in the Academy's admission arrangements. - 16.4 The application deadline for admission to Year 12 in September is Thursday, 31st March 2022. - 16.5 Conditional offers will be made by Tuesday, 31st May 2022.
-These offers will be based on the predicted grades stated in the Sixth Form Admission Application Form, and will be conditional upon the external candidate meeting the Minimum Academic Entry Criteria for the courses chosen when their awarded grades are known. - As stated above, the Academy cannot make exceptions to the determined Minimum Academic Entry Criteria, except where it is necessary for this criteria to be adjusted in compliance with the Academy's duties under the Equality Act 2010.
+Places are allocated solely by reference to the Minimum Academic Entry Criteria and oversubscription criteria set out in the Academy's admission arrangements. - 17.4 The application deadline for admission to Year 12 in September is Thursday, 31st March 2022. - 17.5 Conditional offers will be made by Tuesday, 31st May 2022.
+These offers will be based on the predicted grades stated in the Sixth Form Admission Application Form, and will be conditional upon the external candidate meeting the Minimum Academic Entry Criteria for the courses chosen when their awarded grades are known. - 17.6 As stated above, the Academy cannot make exceptions to the determined Minimum Academic Entry Criteria, except where it is necessary for this criteria to be adjusted in compliance with the Academy's duties under the Equality Act 2010.
 Exceptions cannot be made in other circumstances.

-17 Waiting List
+18 Waiting List

-- 17.1 The Academy operates a waiting list for children who are unsuccessful in achieving a place in Years 7 to 11 throughout the school year. - 17.2 The waiting list is ranked strictly in accordance with the oversubscription criteria set out in this policy, and not by reference to the date that the child's name was added to the list.
-This means that a child's name can go down as well as up the waiting list as more names are added. - 17.3 Children placed at the Academy under the Local Authority's Fair Access Protocol will take priority over children on the waiting list.
+- 18.1 The Academy operates a waiting list for children who are unsuccessful in achieving a place throughout the school year. - 18.2 The waiting list is ranked strictly in accordance with the oversubscription criteria set out in this policy, and not by reference to the date that the child's name was added to the list.
+This means that a child's name can go down as well as up the waiting list as more names are added. - 18.3 Children placed at the Academy under the Local Authority's Fair Access Protocol will take priority over children on the waiting list.

-18 Statutory Right of Appeal
+19 Statutory Right of Appeal

-- 18.1 Parents have a statutory right of appeal against the refusal of a place at the Academy.
-This applies to all year groups, including the sixth form. - 18.2 Full details of the statutory right of appeal will be set out in the formal letter notifying parents of the refusal of a place, including the deadline for lodging an appeal. - 18.3 The Academy will also publish an appeals timetable for appeals against the refusal of a place in the normal admission round (i.e. to Year 7 in September) alongside this policy on or before 28 February in the year in which offers are made.
+- 19.1 Parents have a statutory right of appeal against the refusal of a place at the Academy.
+This applies to all year groups, including the sixth form. - 19.2 Full details of the statutory right of appeal will be set out in the formal letter notifying parents of the refusal of a place, including the deadline for lodging an appeal. - 19.3 The Academy will also publish an appeals timetable for appeals against the refusal of a place in the normal admission round (i.e. to Year 7 in September) alongside this policy on or before 28 February in the year in which offers are made.

-19 Requests for Admission Outside Normal Age Group
+20 Requests for Admission Outside Normal Age Group